-Soon after exercising (either resistance or aerobic), it is recommended consuming a high-quality protein source (such as a glass of milk or tub of yoghurt) combined with a carbohydrate meal to help maintain our body’s protein balance.
+Soon after exercising (either resistance or aerobic), it is recommended that you consume a high-quality protein source (such as a glass of milk or tub of yoghurt) combined with a carbohydrate meal to help maintain your body’s protein balance.
 Studies have shown this to be beneficial, even when following low to moderate aerobic exercise (such as walking), particularly for older adults.

 Symptoms of protein deficiency

 As stated above, protein deficiencies in Australia are not common, but may occur in people with special requirements, such as older people.
 In particular, people following strict vegetarian or vegan diets must make sure that they eat a wide range of plant proteins every day.

 Symptoms of protein deficiency include: